Utyman28/cloudops-platform/README.md

 ## Architecture Overview

 The platform consists of modular AWS infrastructure provisioned with Terraform and a Kubernetes workload deployed on Amazon EKS.

+### Why NLB instead of ALB?

+This project intentionally uses an **AWS Network Load Balancer (L4)** instead of an ALB to demonstrate:

+- Lower latency and higher throughput at scale
+- Simpler traffic model with TLS terminated at the edge (ACM)
+- Full control over HTTPS-only enforcement without redirects
+- Compatibility with restricted ingress environments (no NGINX server snippets)

+This mirrors environments where performance, cost, or security constraints make ALB unsuitable.

+# Demo Modes

+This project supports two ingress designs:

+- **Primary (current)**: NLB + ACM TLS termination (L4)
+- **Future variant**: ALB + L7 routing (documented separately)

+This repository intentionally demonstrates the NLB-first model, commonly used for performance, cost, and simplicity in production.

 ## Live Demo (5 minutes)